DaCodeNinja/TAMU-SPE-Desktop/README.md

 # TAMU-SPE Desktop
-TAMU-SPE Desktop is the official desktop application for the Texas A&M Society of Petroleum Engineers Student Section.
-Stay up-to-date with all our upcoming event information, including event notifications, right on your desktop!
+TAMU-SPE Desktop was developed for the Texas A&M Society of Petroleum Engineers Student Section to help sync students and industry partners.
+Users can stay up-to-date with upcoming event information, including an event notification feature tested on MacOS Intel and Windows 10 (Apple Bootcamp).

 ![TAMUSPE Desktop](images/SPE_A_M_RGB_square.png)